Lenny Henry: Personal life

 Henry met Dawn French on the alternative comedy circuit.
 They married on 20 October 1984 in Covent Garden, London and have one child, an adopted daughter.
 On 6 April 2010, French and Henry announced they were "amicably" separating after 25 years of marriage.
 Their divorce was finalised in 2010.

 Since 2010, Henry has been in a relationship with casting director and theatre producer Lisa Makin.

 Henry obtained a BA Hons degree in English Literature from the Open University in 2007 and an MA in Screenwriting for TV and Film from Royal Holloway, University of London in 2010.
 He subsequently studied at the latter institution for a Doctor of Philosophy (PhD) degree on the role of black people in the media.
 In July 2018, Henry was awarded a PhD in media arts for a thesis titled Does the Coach Have to be Black?
 The Sports Film, Screenwriting and Diversity: A Practice-Based Enquiry.
 Henry was later awarded an additional honorary doctorate from Royal Holloway in 2024.

 Henry has been an open critic of British television's lack of ethnic diversity in its programmes.
 During a speech at the British Academy of Film and Television Arts in March 2014, he called the lack of minorities "appalling" and he has continued to raise the issue publicly.

-In March 2021, Henry wrote an open letter urging everyone to get a COVID-19 vaccination.
-Henry stated people ought to, "trust the facts" and distrust misinformation.
-Henry also wrote, "Because we love you – we want you to be safe and we don't want you to be left out or left behind.
-While other communities are rushing to get the vaccine and millions have already been vaccinated, some Black people in our community are being more cautious."
-The letter encourages black UK adults to take an informed decision over the vaccine and get vaccinated so as to protect themselves and those they care for.
+In March 2021, Henry wrote an open letter urging everyone, in particular black Britons who were hesitant, to get a COVID-19 vaccination.

 Henry is a lifelong supporter of West Bromwich Albion Football Club.